JoonBug03/Sporkcart/README.md

 # Sporkcart

-# THIS GITHUB REPOSITORY IS NOT UPDATED, IM WORKING ON IT I PROMISE

 The last minecart mod you'll ever need!

 I love Splinecart and Forkcart adds some nice features too, but they don't work together which is annoying, so I thought, why not combine them!
 So that's what I did, it's all the normal Splinecart features with added bugfixed and QOL changes from Forkcart, as well as some new Track Ties.
 I also went in and added invisible variants for everything as well.
 Check out a complete list of features below!